UPDATED SEP 3, 2020

 Bala’s gorgeous white-walled, wood-floored Fremont studio is the minimalistic setting you crave when you want to unplug from all distractions and get in sync with your body.
-In addition to standard Power Vinyasa and chill Yin practices, they also offer an incredibly interesting range of deep-dive workshops, like the Wim Hof breathing method, arm balances and inversions, and acupuncture, plus high-energy Hip Hop Yoga classes.
+In addition to standard power Vinyasa and chill Yin practices, they also offer an incredibly interesting range of deep-dive workshops, like the Wim Hof breathing method, arm balances and inversions, and acupuncture, plus high-energy Hip Hop Yoga classes.
 Not near Fremont?
 No problem, you can also find them in Kirkland and Sammamish.

 Eight Limbs’ four branches across the city have helped them earn one of the best reputations among yoga studios in Seattle, and for good reason.
-They offer 23(!) different class types for everyone from beginner yogis still getting the hang of things to experts who can nail a headstand with ease.
+They offer a ton of different class types for everyone from beginner yogis still getting the hang of things to experts who can nail a headstand with ease.
 Plus, they also host workshops focused on mindfulness that will really help you dive deeper into your practice.
 Fitt Tip: keep an eye on their schedule, they regularly host community classes along donation-based meditation sessions.

-What's not to love about a studio that focuses not only on yoga, but on smiling through the experience?
+What's better than sweating with a smile?
 The Grinning Yogi in Capitol Hill and Greenwood gets that yoga shouldn't only be a workout, it should be fun, too.
-So, they've thrown a quirky spin on things, labeling their heated Vinyasa classes with names like Groove, My Happy Place, and Chill and Release.
+So, they've thrown a quirky spin on things, labeling their heated Vinyasa classes with names like "Groove", "My Happy Place", and "Chill and Release".
 And trust us — you'll be having such a good time in these flows, you won't even notice the sweat.
-Bonus: They also offer workshops like Acroyoga from time to time!
+Fitt Tip: They also offer workshops like Acroyoga from time to time!

 Breathe Hot Yoga has three studios in the Seattle area, but their Belltown location is a can’t-miss.
 When you’re busy holding a triangle pose, you can peer out the window at the unobstructed Space Needle across the street!
-But their Capitol Hill and West Seattle locales also feature some notable benefits, including 12-foot ceilings and showers (a must after one of their classes).
-When you want to kick things up a notch, they also offer Hot Pilates classes.
+But their Capitol Hill and West Seattle locales also feature some notable benefits, including 12-foot ceilings and showers (a must after one of their heated classes).
+When you want to kick things up a notch, they also offer heated Pilates classes.

 Planted in Fremont, The Yoga Tree is an inviting studio with plenty of class options to choose from and expert instructors happy to show you the ropes on everything from Hatha and Vinyasa yoga styles to Yin and meditation.
-Even more appealing, they offer all sorts of experimental and fun workshops, including Friday night Yoga Nidra sessions.
+Even more appealing, they offer all sorts of experimental and fun, small workshops, including Friday night Yoga Nidra sessions.

 Seattle Yoga Lounge is a staple in the yoga community, offering everything you need for your practice — an incredible community of yogis, a tried-and-true roster of well-known Seattle teachers, and a simple, beautiful hot studio to sweat it out in.
 Whether you’re new to yoga or have been in the game for a while, this Green Lake studio is the perfect place to take your practice to the next level.
 Major bonus: it’s basically across the street from the lake, which means you can cool down post-Vinyasa with a jump in the water or with a walk around the lake’s three-mile loop.

 Have you ever come out of an amazing yoga class—great energy, killer playlist, dripping sweat—and craved a smoothie or acai bowl?
 Good news: The Six has your back.
 Tired of bumping into each other in the small lobbies of other yoga studios, the owners created Eastlake’s The Six to offer yogis a space to chill before and after classes.
 Not only do they have an amazing acai/smoothie bar, they also offer infrared saunas, cryotherapy, and weekly artists spotlights.
 Consider this your got-to for incredible yoga flows infused with a little self-care.
 Fitt Tip: The Six also offers HIIT classes under the same roof.

 From atop Beacon Hill, you can see so much of Seattle and the surrounding area.
-You can also spend some time seeing how long you can hold poses at Yoga on Beacon.
+You can also spend time seeing how long you can hold poses at Yoga on Beacon.
 Through one of their many class styles, you’ll find your center.
 And if you're a newbie interested in dipping their toes, they also offer a basics class, where you'll learn all the fundamentals while working on building strength and stability.

 If you're looking for a slow, gentle flow, this is not your place.
-CorePower Yoga has made a name for itself by offering challenging, fast-paced flows meant to get your muscles burning and your whole body sweating.
-If you're new to the game, sign up for their CorePower Yoga 1 class, which is an unheated session that's perfect for beginners.
-And when you're ready to move on to a more high-intensity practice, their signature heated class or Hot Power Fusion are the move.
+CorePower Yoga has made a national name for themselves with challenging, fast-paced flows meant to get your muscles burning and your whole body sweating.
+If you're new to the game, sign up for their CorePower "Yoga 1" class, which is an unheated session that's perfect for beginners.
+And when you're ready to move on to a more high-intensity practice, their signature heated class or "Hot Power Fusion" is the move.

-Modo Yoga may have studios peppered all over the US, but this Greenlake spot has built an environment here in Seattle that feels homegrown.
-Specializing in hot yoga, you can tone and strengthen in their signature Modo or Power Flow class, or connect your breathing with your movement for a meditative mind-body experience in their Yin sessions.
+Modo Yoga may have studios peppered all over the US, but this Greenlake spot has built an environment in Seattle that feels homegrown.
+Specializing in hot yoga, you can tone and strengthen in their signature Modo or power flow class, or connect your breathing with your movement for a meditative mind-body experience in their Yin sessions.
 And if you can't quite swing a membership, they often offer donation-based flows, along with community classes that are just $10 for a drop-in.
 It doesn't get much better than that!